itning/axios-helper/README.md

         }
     })
     .build();
+// You can use this api to send http patch request.
 Patch("http://api.localhost.com")
+	// Config http success code,default 200.
     .withSuccessCode(200)
+	// Config whether to open error message, defalut true.
     .withEnableErrorMsg(false)
+	// Config error message title, defalut '错误'.
     .withErrorStartMsg("")
+	// Invoke function when error happen.
     .withErrorHandle((error) => {

     })
+	// Send http request with form data.
     .withFormData({"id": "1"})
+	// Send http request with url search param data.
     .withURLSearchParams({})
+	// Send http request with json data.
     .withJson({1: 1})
+	// When server response received will call this function.
+    // Must call this function and will send http request.
     .do(response => {

     })
+	// When do function invoked.
     .doAfter(() => {

     });